 - Fly fishing is a bit different than other conventional fishing methods like surf fishing.

-- The fly fishing techniques take some time to become an expert in
+- Fly fishing techniques take some time to become an expert in